Board of Trustees

 Fun Facts: Dave lives on beautiful Skaneateles Lake with his wife Karen, a retired SUNY Cortland Lecturer, with their two daughters and four grandchildren in close proximity.
 Dave’s main endeavor is to spoil his beautiful grandkids.

-Maura joined the library board in 2020 (one of the bright spots in the year!) and is a member of the Barrow Management Committee and the Finance Committee serving as Assistant Treasurer.
+Maura joined the library board in 2020 (one of the bright spots in the year!) and is also a member of the Barrow Management Committee.

 Professional Experience: Originally from the Hudson Valley of NY, Maura graduated from LeMoyne College with a BS in Accounting, becoming a CPA and spending over a decade as a Senior Audit Manager with PwC.
 Most recently she has been the Catechetical Leader at St. Mary’s of the Lake creating and running all their family and youth programs.

-Community: Maura and husband Scott’s third and youngest just graduated from Skaneateles this June.
+Community: Maura and husband Scott’s third and youngest recently graduated from Skaneateles.
 Over their 19 years in Skaneateles, she has served as an officer of many nonprofits including the Skaneateles Music Guild, Skaneateles Music Boosters, Skaneateles Football Boosters, all three PTCs, the LeMoyne College Alumni board, and several Syracuse area agencies.

 Fun Facts: Maura is most likely to be found around water: our beautiful lake, the beach, hiking by a stream…or reading a book, of course.